nithishkgnani/Linux-Tips-and-Tricks/Wiki_Content/SSH_VNC_Remote-Systems.md

 * Choose 'Color Depth' and 'Quality' as per your use-case.
 * Click on 'Save and Connect'.

-This should allow you to control sys1 using sys2 (via VNC) using Remmina Desktop Client Software
+This should allow you to control sys1 using sys2 (via VNC) using Remmina Desktop Client Software.